logo of design your homeschoolhomeschool photos

 By Greenleaf Press

-Designed to be used with Greenleaf's Famous Men of the Middle Ages student book, this guide features notes on additional readings in outside resources, vocabulary words, important people & places, discussion questions, summary charts to fill in, and background information when needed.
+Designed to be used with Greenleaf's Famous Men of the Middle Ages book (which now has 5 extra chapters), this guide features notes on additional readings in outside resources, vocabulary words, important people & places, discussion questions, summary charts to fill in, and background information when needed.
 74 pages, softcover.
 Family-reproducible pages.

 By Cyndy Shearer / Greenleaf Press